bmariesan/iStudent/README.md

 # 2. Option 2: Written exam (sesiune)
 Exam will be given across multiple rows of students to prevent fraud.

 ## 2.1.
-Exercise 1: Student is presented with a Basic Design Pattern
+Exercise 1: Student is presented with a Non-Enterprise Design Pattern
 ### 2.1.1.
 Draw UML class diagram
 ### 2.1.2.
 Provide use cases (minimum 2 but will be specified on each exam variant)
 ### 2.1.3.
 Pseudocode implementation